Tony Pollard Player Prop Bets for NFL Week 17 | Dallas vs. Arizona 1/2/2022

 Matchup vs. Arizona

-- In his single career matchups, Pollard notched 31 rushing yards versus the Cardinals, 13.5 fewer than his over/under in Sunday's game.
+- Pollard's 31 rushing yards in his one career matchup against the Cardinals are 13.5 fewer yards than his over/under in Sunday's game.

-- Pollard did not have a touchdown run in that matchup against the Cardinals.

-- In terms of defending against the run, the Cardinals are 15th in the league, giving up 113.7 yards per game.
+- Pollard will go up against a Cardinals squad that allows 113.7 rushing yards per game and is the NFL's 15th-ranked rush defense.

-- The Cowboys are up against the NFL's top D when it comes to rushing TDs allowed (eight this year).
+- The Cowboys are up against the NFL's top D when it comes to rushing TDs conceded (eight this season).

 Recent Performances

-- In last week's contest against the Football Team, Pollard carried the ball eight times for 34 yards (4.2 yards per carry).
+- In last week's matchup against the Football Team, Pollard carried the ball eight times for 34 yards (4.2 yards per carry).

 - Over his last three outings, Pollard has rushed for 108 yards (36.0 per game) on 20 carries.